• Skip to primary navigation

 You can also find some store bought paleo salad dressings at Thrive Market or from Primal Kitchen.

-Paleo Maple Mustard Dressing
+Maple Mustard Dip and Dressing

 Check out this recipe